sayangupta-sg/Travel-Agency-Management-System/README.md

 •🕒 Date and Time Logging: Records the date and time of each booking automatically.

-•🖥️ User-Friendly Interface: Simple console-based menu system for easy navigation.
+<p>•🖥️ User-Friendly Interface: Simple console-based menu system for easy navigation.</p>